Sore Throat

 - Aspirin

-Aspirin should not be given to children or teenagers since it has been related to Reye's syndrome, an uncommon but dangerous illness.
-This has the potential to be fatal.
+Aspirin should not be given to children or teenagers since it has been related to Reye's syndrome, which is an uncommon but dangerous illness.

 You can also try one or more of the following remedies to relieve the pain of a sore throat: